 Dog Sledding in Alaska

-One of the main reasons I wanted to come back to Alaska in the winter is to do more dog sledding.
+One of the main reasons I wanted to come back to Alaska in the winter was to do more dog sledding.
 Every time I mush, I learn a bit more, and I fall in love with it more.
-This trip to Alaska I was finally ready to take on a 2 day expedition mushing my own team!
+This trip to Alaska I was finally ready to take on a 2-day expedition mushing my own team!

 Dog mushing is considered Alaska’s state sport.
-Originating in a time when there weren’t snow mobiles and sled dogs were the best way to get and haul goods around a vast and unforgiving landscape.
+Originating in a time when there weren’t snowmobiles and sled dogs was the best way to get and haul goods around a vast and unforgiving landscape.
 Now it has turned into recreation, and it’s an aspiration for each Alaska visitor to go dog sledding.
-Most people start with riding in a sled watching the snow covered trees whiz by.
+Most people start with riding in a sled watching the snow-covered trees whiz by.
 But I must warn you – riding in the sled is the gateway drug, next, you’ll want to try mushing your own team.

 However, there’s one problem with mushing your own team,

 I attended mushing school near Fairbanks with the Last Frontier Co-op on my trip there in 2018 where I trained with a 3 dog team for half a day.
 I learned that controlling a team and sled by yourself is not as easy as it looks.
 This is a full-body sport, there is no power steering, and the dogs will run forever if you let them – whether you are on the sled or if you fell off!
 This is why I always remember the most important part of mushing – don’t let go!

 Mushing school also taught me that I was hooked and wanted to go further and faster.
 Now was my opportunity to put that schooling to work in one of the best places in Alaska – Denali National Park.

 Can You Dog Sled in Denali National Park?

 Earthsong Lodge & Denali Dogsled Expeditions has the one and only permit to run dogs in the park.
 The park also has sled dogs, however, they are used for only hauling freight and not people.
 They are also used for educational purposes.